 This easy leftover chicken curry recipe with tomatoes, fragrant spices and creamy yogurt is a favourite family dinner to use up leftover roast chicken.
-On the table in 30 minutes, it’s quick to make too.
+On the table in 30 minutes, it’s quick to make and loved by kids.

-One of my favourite ways to serve chicken and make it economical is to roast a whole chicken and then use the leftovers over the following days.
+One of my favourite economical ways to include chicken in our weekly meal plan is to roast a whole chicken and then use the leftovers over the following days.
 It’s cheaper to buy a whole chicken per kg / pound and I find leftover chicken is quicker to make into another dish on busy weeknights.
-Whether it’s the super quick coronation chicken or chicken naan, or slightly longer leftover chicken pie or curry.
+Whether it’s the super quick chicken mayo sandwich, coronation chicken or chicken naan, or slightly longer leftover chicken pie or curry.

 Why we love this recipe

 - Chicken curry with left over chicken is a delicious family friendly dinner making the most of chicken leftovers.